 - Would you be able to pull this off by yourself partially or entirely?

 - If you think of an e-commerce website you like, would you be able to design it by yourself?

 - Do you have an idea of how it is made?

 Answering all these questions, you should know if you can DIY and to what extent.
 If you have no idea what question to ask yourself, the answer is simple: you might not know enough to assess this quickly.

-You would either need to research this first or ask consultation directly.
+You would either need to research this or ask for consultation directly.

 Going through this mental process, hopefully you already have answers to your questions, and you would know a bit more if you can DIY and to which extent or if you would need consultation from A to Z or targeted work of some specialists.